VIKKYPATIL1/VIKKYPATIL1/README.md

 **Indian Yoga Association, Delhi (Remote-Work)**
 *Oct 2023 - Feb 2024*

-- Developed a Flutter-based mobile application for Android and iOS platforms.
+- Developed a Flutter-based mobile application for Android and IOS platforms.
 - Improved UI/UX design and implemented features like user authentication and push notifications.
 - Collaborated with team members to meet project deadlines.